ChocolateLoverRaj/rust-esp32c3-examples/VL53L0X/README.md

 ### Note
 - You can solder pins to the ESP32-C3 and place the ESP32-C3 on the breadboard, similar to how a Raspberry Pi Pico is usually used.
+- Your VL53L0X sensor can look different.
+Mine is purple, and much smaller than my ESP32-C3.

 ### Materials Needed
 - VL53L0X - I bought [this one](https://www.aliexpress.us/item/3256805991515041.html), note: It can only sense up to 1.2m